 Mute annoying auto playing videos in Google Chrome

-Note: your chrome browser must be updated to Version 64.0.3282.119 to avail this feature.
-Or you can manually check and install latest chrome version from settings -> About chrome -> check the installed version.
-Or you can manually download install latest chrome version from here.
+Note: your chrome browser must be updated to Version 64.0.3282.119 to avail of this feature.
+Or you can manually check and install the latest chrome version from settings -> About chrome -> check the installed version.
+Or you can manually download install the latest chrome version from here.

 You can also mute sites permanently versus a case by case basis.
 Right-click the “Secure” section to the left on the URL bar and check the “Always block on this site” option.
 This is perfect for the biggest offenders and you don’t need to worry about muting the site each time you visit it.